Dabendorf/Norwegian-Train-Price-Calendarinator/README.md

 ## Project Structure
 * ``Enturinator.py``: main file
 * ``data/station.txt``: information about stations
+* ``data/config.txt``: contains configuration settings of the project
+* ``data/ObservedPrices.db``: the database containing information about what to observe and historical prices
 * ``debug/`` folder: some html fileswith example data so one does not need to fetch from the website for each run

 ## Current data format (to be improved)